stephenhillier/starlette_exporter/README.md

 `labels`: Optional dict containing default labels that will be added to all metrics.
 The values can be either a static value or a callback function that retrieves a value from the `Request` object.
 [See below](#labels) for examples.

+`exemplars`: Optional dict containing label/value pairs.
+The "value" should be callable that returns the desired value at runtime.

 `group_paths`: setting this to `True` will populate the path label using named parameters (if any) in the router path, e.g. `/api/v1/items/{item_id}`.
 This will group requests together by endpoint (regardless of the value of `item_id`).
 This option may come with a performance hit for larger routers.
 Default is `False`, which will result in separate metrics for different URLs (e.g., `/api/v1/items/42`, `/api/v1/items/43`, etc.).

 `filter_unhandled_paths`: setting this to `True` will cause the middleware to ignore requests with unhandled paths (in other words, 404 errors).
 This helps prevent filling up the metrics with 404 errors and/or intentially bad requests.
 Default is `False`.